tredontho/purescript-book/text/chapter8.md

 The key function here is `bind`, defined in the `Bind` type class.
 Just like for the `<$>` and `<*>` operators in the `Functor` and `Apply` type classes, the Prelude defines an infix alias `>>=` for the `bind` function.

-The `Monad` type class extends `Bind` with the operations of the `Applicative` type class that we have already seen.
+The `Monad` type class extends `Bind` with the operations of the `Applicative` type class we've already seen.

 It will be useful to see some examples of the `Bind` type class.
 A sensible definition for `Bind` on arrays can be given as follows: